Trump declines witness stand as testimony in his first trial concludes

 By late afternoon, a small handful of protesters holding Trump flags and signs shouted that he was innocent.

-The post Trump declines witness stand as testimony in his first trial concludes appeared first on Nebraska Examiner.
+The post Trump declines witness stand as testimony in his first trial concludes appeared first on West Virginia Watch.